NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 ControlType                     timer
 ==============================  ==============

-If ``EnergyFactor`` is provided instead of ``CombinedEnergyFactor``, it will be converted into ``CombinedEnergyFactor`` using the following equation.
-This equation is based on the `Interpretation on ANSI/RESNET/ICC 301-2014 Clothes Dryer CEF <https://www.resnet.us/wp-content/uploads/No.-301-2014-10-Section-4.2.2.5.2.8-Clothes-Dryer-CEF-Rating.pdf>`_.
+If ``EnergyFactor`` is provided instead of ``CombinedEnergyFactor``, it will be converted into ``CombinedEnergyFactor`` using the following equation based on the `Interpretation on ANSI/RESNET/ICC 301-2014 Clothes Dryer CEF <https://www.resnet.us/wp-content/uploads/No.-301-2014-10-Section-4.2.2.5.2.8-Clothes-Dryer-CEF-Rating.pdf>`_.

 .. math:: CombinedEnergyFactor = \frac{EnergyFactor}{1.15}